mathworks/matlab-circleci-orb/README.md

 - To run MATLAB scripts, functions, and statements, use the [`run-command`](#run-command) command.

 ### Run a MATLAB Build
-Using the latest release of MATLAB, run a MATLAB build task named `mytask`, specified in a build file named `buildfile.m` in the root of your repository, as well as all the tasks on which it depends.
+Using the latest release of MATLAB, run a MATLAB build task named `mytask` and each task it depends on.
+These tasks must be specified in a build file named `buildfile.m` in the root of your repository.
 To install the latest release of MATLAB on the runner, specify the `install` command in your pipeline.
 To run the MATLAB build, specify the `run-build` command.
 (The `run-build` command is supported in MATLAB R2022b and later.)

 ```YAML
 version: 2.1